-Rare German Passport issued 1929 in Tientsin, China.
-Meet German Engineer Karl Wick which passport was issued at the German Consulate General in Tientsin, China on 13.
+Rare German Passport issued in 1929 in Tientsin, China.
+Meet Engineer Karl Wick whose Passport was issued at the German Consulate General in Tientsin on 13.
 April 1929.
 You can imagine not many passports were issued there and even less survived until today – more than 80 years after issuing!
-Great visas documenting Karl’s travels which includes China, Russia, Poland, Belgium, Germany, France and Chile.
+Great visas document Karl’s travels, including China, Russia, Poland, Belgium, Germany, France, and Chile.
+German Passport Tientsin China